kdadabhoy/to-9km-and-beyond/README.md

 1. Fundamentals of Flight 2nd Edition by Shevell
     - Most notably used the Compressibility Drag Graphs (which rely on Mcc Graphs)
-1. Kutzmann's MAE 158 (UCI's Airplane Peformance Class) Notes
+1. Kutzmann's MAE 158 (UCI's Airplane Performance Class) Notes
     - Not publicly available
     - Used primarily for drag equations, power curve, and takeoff logic.
 1. Taha's Lec #1 Summary from his MAE 175 (UCI's Flight Dynamics Class)